Table of Contents

 Pineapple fruit contains very low amount of cholesterol and fat.
 Pineapple is a source of proteolytic enzyme bromelain.

 Health benefits of Pineapple eating

-Pineapple contains sulphur containing proteolytic enzyme bromelain.
+Pineapple contains sulfur containing proteolytic enzyme bromelain.
 Proteolytic enzymes are those enzymes which helps in the breakdown and assimilation of proteins.
 Bromelain breaks complex proteins and improves digestion.
-It also reduces the acidity of body fluids.
+It also reduces the acidity of the body fluids.
 Bromelain reduces inflammation.
 If you are eating, pineapple to reduce body swelling/inflammation, which can be due to several reasons such as arthritis, gout, rheumatism, sore throat, sinusitis etc. then it should be eaten alone or as breakfast otherwise the enzyme will be used in food digestion.

 Pineapple is full of taste and nutrition.
 Pineapple is good natural source of vitamin C, manganese, magnesium, potassium, thiamine and fibres.

 It is an anti-oxidant that improves immunity against diseases.
 Vitamin C helps to prevent recurrent respiratory infections.